-Xavier, a Belgian living in Switzerland, wanted a well-made timber-framed house as soon as possible.
+Xavier, a Belgian living in Switzerland, wanted a well-built timber-framed house as soon as possible.
 The house was to be built on a plot of land surrounded by vineyards in Saint Clement in the canton of Valais, a well-known hilly wine-growing area in Switzerland.
 In 2017 she started searching online for the right construction company for the 380 m² house.
 To decide which one to choose, he talked to each one, asked for quotes and visited the factories.
-Among the companies chosen as "finalists" was Litarh.
+Among the firms chosen as "finalists" was Litarh.
 And following his visit to factory in Valea Moldovei decided to work with the Romanian firm.

 A strong, well-insulated house built in a very short time